Sabrinas Organizing

 Planning is Key

 Planning is key (Affiliate Link) for a successful COVID holiday party.
-It’s important to take the time to set up a plan at least three weeks before the event.
+It’s essential to allocate at least three weeks to set up a plan.
 This will give you enough time to gather your items.

 Assign a place for these tables and chairs, plus tablecloths and other things.
 A garage (Affiliate Link) or a basement are good places to hold these items for the big day.

-The CDC has shared some tips that may also help you.
-Feel free to check it out here.
+The CDC has shared some tips that may also be helpful to you.

 Location of the Party Feast.